akshaysuresh4793/zapposapi/README.md

 Code structure will come here

-# API Documentation

-The API documentation URL will come here

-Docker image can be downloaded here

-# Running the code
-- Using Docker
-	1. Clone this repository

-	2. Run the following command to obtain the Docker images

-		`docker-compose build`

-	3. Run the following command to start each service

-		`docker-compose up`

-	If you are using docker-machine (Windows and Docker) the base url would be http://192.168.99.100/

-	Otherwise the base url would be http://localhost/

 # Routes

 1. Add new location

 `curl -X POST http://{host}/location -H "Content-Type: application/json" -d '{"name": "Boston"}'`